The application period ended on March 31st.

 After joining Dentsu in 2007, he joined The Breakthrough Company GO.
 While providing support that leads to business growth for companies, he also implements creativity in the areas of government agencies and political parties.
 He is also a member of THE CREATIVE FUND, and invests in startups as a VC.
 I provide creative support and strive to increase value.
 I enjoy seeing the business grow.
 The contribution that this makes to society and nature is what we place the most importance on.

-Ryoya Hironaka
+HIRONAKA Ryoya

 iFund Partners